Child actor: California

 Due to the large presence of the entertainment industry in Hollywood, the state of California has some of the most explicit laws protecting child actors.
 Being a minor, a child actor must secure an entertainment work permit before accepting any paid work.
 Compulsory education laws mandate that the education of the child actor not be disrupted while the child is working, whether the child actor is enrolled in public school, private school or even home school.
 The child does their schoolwork under the supervision of a studio teacher while on the set.

+In addition, the Coogan Bill also mandates child actor's employer to set aside 15% of the earnings in a trust to safeguard a portion of their earnings for when they reach the age of majority; such bill was in response to the plight of Jackie Coogan, who earned millions of dollars as a successful child actor of the silent film era, only to discover upon reaching adulthood that his mother and stepfather had spent almost all of his money.

 United Kingdom

 In the United Kingdom, a child actor is defined as an actor under school leaving age.
-Before a child can work, they require a performance license from their Local Education Authority as well as a licensed chaperone; unless a parent/guardian is also a licensed chaperone, they can only chaperone their own child, and a chaperone's duties include acting in loco parentis and recording arrivals and departure time from the work place, the time a child is working, their breaks, and the amount of tutoring.
-A child requires minimum of three hours of tutoring daily and a lesson must be a minimum of 30 minutes to count towards the total and with regards to 18 and 19-year-old in further education, considerations are made in regards to their studies.
+Before a child can work, they require a performance license from their Local Education Authority as well as a licensed chaperone.
+A child does not need a chaperone if they are being cared for by a parent who has parental responsibility for them or by a teacher who would ordinarily provide their education.
+A chaperone's duties include acting in loco parentis and recording arrival and departure times from the place of performance; chaperones are often asked to monitor and record all the times a child is working, having a break, or being tutored.
+The standard rule is that children must receive three hours of tutoring on every school day in periods of at least 30 minutes.
+Children pursuing higher education do not need to have a license, as such education is deemed voluntary.
+They may still need to seek permission from their school or college if they are likely to miss lessons, however.

 There are regulations and guidance to safeguard all actors under the age of 20; Ofcom guidance states a child or young person's health and safety, well-being and welfare are paramount in television production and factors such as their age, maturity and life experiences can affect their performance.
 Ofcom also advises that broadcasters undertake risk assessments, consider seeking expert advice and follow best practices.